nelsonjchen/Colorized-Project/README.md

 ## Compatibility ⚙️
 Supports all Intellij IDEs from version 2021.1 (211) and above!
 > ✅ Tested on all versions from 2021.1 to 2022.1

 > ✅ Works on all Intellij products

 > ✅ Supports Windows🪟, MacOS🍎 , and Linux🐧 distributions (that Jetbrains support)!

 ## Features 💪
   - Set menu frame color (as shown in the Screenshots section).
   > ❔ Next to the build icons, a colorful cube button will popup a menu which allows you to choose colors from.
   - Automatically select colors for all projects, based on every project name.
   > ❔ In the color chooser menu, select the 'Options' tab, and check the auto color set checkbox.

-  > ⚠️ Available from version 1.3!

   - The foreground color is highlighted according to the darkness of the chosen color, in order to have a comfortable contrast from the background.
 ## Installation 🛠️

 - Using IDE built-in plugin system:

   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>Marketplace</kbd> > <kbd>Search for "Project-Color"</kbd> >
   <kbd>Install Plugin</kbd>

 - Manually:

   Download the [latest release](https://github.com/nowtilous/Project-Color/releases/latest) and install it manually using